 What Does Cash on Cash Return Mean?

 Next, let’s take a simple example to illustrate what the cash on cash return means.
 Suppose you are evaluating an office building with an estimated Year 1 Cash Flow Before Tax of $60,000.
-Also, assume that the negotiated purchase price of the property is $1,200,000 and you are able to secure a loan for $900,000 (75% Loan to Value).
+Furthermore, assume that the negotiated purchase price of the property is $1,200,000, and you can secure a loan for $900,000 (75% Loan to Value).
 What’s your cash on cash return for year 1?

 What is a Good Cash on Cash Return